Disclosure Notice

 Legal and Regulatory Compliance Risks

-Knife River may be negatively impacted by pending and/or future litigation, claims or investigations.
+We may be negatively impacted by pending and/or future litigation, claims or investigations.

-Knife River’s operations could be adversely impacted by climate change.
+Our operations could be adversely impacted by sever weather events, including as a result of climate change.

-Knife River could face stakeholder scrutiny related to ESG.
-There has been an increased focus from stakeholders and regulators related to ESG matters across all industries in recent years, with investors (including institutional investors), proxy advisory firms, customers, employees and lenders, placing increasing importance on the impacts and social cost associated with climate change as well as ESG practices and policies of companies, including sustainability performance and risk mitigation efforts.
-The Company has the potential risk of “greenwashing,” i.e., the process of conveying misleading information or making false claims that overstate potential ESG benefits, which could lead to reputational harm.
-Investors (including institutional investors), proxy advisory firms, customers, employees and lenders, may also require the Company to implement sustainability/ESG responsibility procedures or standards before they continue to do business with Knife River.
-In addition, some investors use ESG criteria to guide their investment strategies, and may not invest in Knife River, or divest their holdings of Knife River, if they believe the Company’s policies relating to ESG matters are inadequate or, on the other hand, have a negative response to such policies as a result of anti-ESG sentiment.
-Concern that GHG emissions contribute to global climate change has led to international, federal, state and local legislative and regulatory proposals to reduce or mitigate the effects of GHG emissions.
-Knife River monitors, analyzes and reports GHG emissions from its operations as required by applicable laws and regulations.
-Knife River will continue to monitor GHG regulations and their potential impact on operations.
+We could face stakeholder scrutiny related to sustainability matters.
+There is focus from certain stakeholders and regulators related to sustainability across all industries in recent years, with investors (including institutional investors), proxy advisory firms, customers, employees and lenders, placing varying importance on the impacts and social cost associated with climate change as well as sustainability practices and policies of companies, including sustainability performance and risk mitigation efforts.
+There is also risk that we could be perceived as, or accused of, “greenwashing,” i.e., the process of conveying misleading information or making false claims that overstate potential environmental benefits, which could lead to reputational harm.
+Investors (including certain institutional investors), proxy advisory firms, customers, employees and lenders, may also require us to implement sustainability procedures or standards before they continue to do business with us.
+In addition, some investors use these criteria to guide their investment strategies, and may not invest in us, or divest their holdings of us, if they believe our policies on these topics are inadequate or, on the other hand, have a negative response to such policies.
+Our various stakeholders or regulators may also have divergent opinions on these types of matters as well as conflicting expectations regarding our culture, values, goals and business, which makes it difficult to achieve a consistently positive perception amongst all of our various stakeholders.
+Moreover, we may determine that it is in the best interest of our company and our stockholders to prioritize other investments over the achievement of our current goals based on economic, technological developments, regulatory and social factors, business strategy or pressure from investors, activists, or other stakeholders.

 Human Capital Risks